Keeping donors feeling connected to your work through fundraising communications is critical to your fundraising success.

 6. Show you are listening.
 People love to be heard, so listening is only part of giving donors what they want.
 Show them that you’re hearing them by including their ideas and comments in your correspondence.
 Add a handwritten note to a than-you letter relating to their question or comment.
 Add quotes from your Facebook page to your newsletter or write blog posts around a donor question.
 Get creative and find ways to show your donors that you hear them and that what they have to say matters to your organization.

 7. Keep it simple: one call-to-action per communication.
 Don’t ask donors to do too many things at once.
-If you send an email, don’t ask them to sign a petition, register for an event, donate cleaning supplies from your Wish List, and use Amazon Smile.
+If you send an email, don’t ask them to sign a petition, register for an event, and donate cleaning supplies from your Wish List.
 That’s too many things and people are likely to do the simplest, easiest, cheapest one, leaving you wondering why you’re not getting the results you’re looking for.
 Keep it to one action item per outreach to make it easier for people to know what exactly what you want them to do.
 It’s best to decide what the call to action is before you start writing the communication so you know what you’re trying to motivate people to do.

 The Bottom Line